Alfonso II of Naples: Appearance and personality

 At a young age he was described by ladies and ambassadors as a very handsome young man, "So pretty you couldn't say", but "so alive that he couldn't sit still for half an hour".
 Doctors and ambassadors were surprised by his physical endurance, as he was able to keep himself healthy while eating and drinking very little and often in a hurry, being continuously busy in different activities during the day and resting a few hours at night, which he spent continuously with his wife.

-He was nicknamed the Guercio by the people because he had his left eye marked, but it is not known whether from illness, from injury or from birth.
+He was nicknamed "the Guercio" by the people because he had his left eye marked, but it is not known whether from illness, from injury or from birth.
 According to other historians, this was instead because of his grim look and the habit of looking crooked.
 Francesco Pansa judges instead that he was squinting.

 He had exceptional military skills and spent most of his life on the battlefields, leading a soldier's life.
 Andrea Bernardi says that, following the death of the famous leader Roberto Sanseverino, Alfonso remained the first armigero of Italy.

-However, he was greatly feared and hated by the Neapolitan people for having offended their subjects with "most cruel insults and offenses", for having been guilty of the most heinous crimes, such as "violating virgins, taking other women for his pleasure" and practicing "Detesting and abominable vice of sodomy".
+However, he was greatly feared and hated by the Neapolitan people for his "most cruel insults and offenses", for the most heinous crimes, such as "violating virgins, taking other women for his pleasure", and practicing the "detestable and abominable vice of sodomy."

-For example, the anonymous author of the Chronicum venetum reports - but it should be remembered that the Venetians were sworn enemies of the Neapolitans and of the Aragones in particular - who "wanting to narrate tyranny, cruelty, lustful and dishonest appetites, betrayals, the assassinations, the murders of King Ferrante and of Alfonso d'Aragona, his eldest son, Duke of Calabria, father of betrayals, conservative of rebels, a great book would not be enough for me: I believe that Nero was a saint among these tyrants".
+For example, the anonymous author of the Chronicum venetum – but it should be remembered that the Venetians were sworn enemies of the Neapolitans and of the Aragonese in particular – wrote that "wanting to narrate the tyranny, cruelty, lustful and dishonest appetites, betrayals, assassinations, and murders of King Ferrante and of Alfonso d'Aragona, his eldest son, Duke of Calabria, father of betrayals, conservative of rebels, a great book would not be enough for me: I believe that Nero was a saint among these tyrants."